semiversus/python-broqer/README.rst

 ========

 In other frameworks Publisher_ are sometimes called ``Oberservable``.
 A subscriber is able to observe changes the publisher is emitting.
+With this basics you're able to use the observer pattern - let's see!

 Observer pattern
 ----------------